 In closing, Masami stresses the importance of honouring the process and the importance of the stakeholders involved in making the charity the success that it is.
 This is an ethos that we very much wish to extend to our own customers who are of course stakeholders themselves.
 Without your involvement, we would not be able to make quite as much of a difference.
 So thank you.

 Did you know that we’ve got a breakdown of statistics and a Map of where our work makes an impact globally?
-Find out how your continued custom is Making a Difference or, for more information - get in touch with us!
+Find out how your continued custom is Making a Difference or, for more information or to find out how to join so you can make an impact - get in touch with us!